 The painting was completed using an Iwata Custom Micron airbrush with E’tac water colours and was painted onto Schollershammer G4 artist board.

-Limited edition prints are available for £50.00 direct from me via email, (please find details on the for sale page) postage to UK mainland is free.
+Limited edition prints are available for £50.00 direct from me via email.
+Postage to UK mainland is free.

 I painted this portrait primarily because I am a fan of the story of Spartacus and all things Roman.
 My grandfather was the double of Kirk Douglas who played Spartacus in the 1960 film ‘Spartacus’ and I think that’s where my love for the film started.
 I also wanted a painting that would push my skill levels up and this painting certainly did that.